theidari/fraud_anomaly_detection/README.md

 <h5>2.2.2.
 K-Means</h5>
 <p align="justify">&emsp;&emsp;K-means is an unsupervised machine learning algorithm used for clustering data.
 It aims to partition n observations into k clusters, where each observation belongs to the cluster with the nearest mean.
 The algorithm works by iteratively updating the cluster centroids and assigning data points to their closest centroid until convergence.
 K-means is widely used in various fields, including image segmentation, customer segmentation, and anomaly detection.</p>
 <h3>3.Dataset</h3>
+<p align="justify">The dataset being examined consists of real anonymized transactions from a Czech bank, spanning the period between 1993 and 1999.
+These transactions do not have explicit labels indicating fraud or money laundering.
+While the majority of the transactions are considered legitimate, given the nature of the bank's operations, there is a possibility that a small portion of them may involve illicit activities.
+It is important to note that, for this project, the month of October 1997 was randomly chosen as the sample month.</p>